-We have developed a framework for transport calculations in multiple-band non-interacting Fermi systems.
+We have developed a framework for transport calculations in multiple-band noninteracting Fermi systems.
 By applying this framework to Rashba 2DEG, we have resolved some recent discrepancies related to the AHE in such systems.
-The findings of this simple 2D model have been linked to higher dimensional systems arguing that most likely the major contributions to the AHE come from the band anti-crossing regions similar to one observed in the Rashba model.
-Our analytical and numerical results reveal the crossover between the skew scattering dominated regime in clean systems $(\sigma{xy} \sim V_0 / \gamma{Born} \sim \sigma{xx})$ and the intrinsic dominated regime in moderately dirty systems ( $\sigma{xy} \sim const$ ).
+The findings of this simple 2D model have been linked to higher dimensional systems arguing that most likely the major contributions to the AHE come from the band anticrossing regions similar to one observed in the Rashba model.
+Our analytical and numerical results reveal the crossover between the skew-scattering-dominated regime in clean systems (σ{xy} $\sim V_0 / \gamma{\rm Born} \sim \sigma{xx}$) and the intrinsic deflection dominated regime in moderately dirty systems ($\sigma{xy} \sim \text{const.}$).
 In dirty systems, we observe the third distinct regime also dominated by the intrinsic contribution.
-In this regime, the AHE diminishes in a manner similar to $\sigma{xy} \sim \sigma{xx}^{\varphi}$ with $\varphi$ being close to 1.6.
-This, however, cannot be called by scaling as the theory is not meaningful in a sufficiently wide range of $\sigma{xy}$ and $\sigma{xx}$ due to breakdown of the quasiparticle approximation when $\tau \varepsilon_F \sim 1$ .
+In this regime, the AHE diminishes in a manner similar to $\sigma{xy} \sim \sigma{xx}^{\varphi}$, with φ being close to 1.6.
+This, however, cannot be called by scaling as the theory is not meaningful in a sufficiently wide range of σ{xy} and σ{xx} due to breakdown of the TMA when $\tau \varepsilon_F \sim 1$.
 For the repulsive impurities, we observe that the intrinsic and skew anomalous Hall effects have opposite signs.
 As a result, the crossover between those two is also accompanied by the change of sign of the AHE.
-We suggest to engineer samples with repulsive impurities in order to see this change of sign in the AHE.
+We suggest to engineer samples with repulsive impurities in order to see this change of sign in the AHE and a possible effect on the scaling.

-We have resolved some discrepancies between the AHE results obtained by using the Keldysh, Kubo and Boltzmann approaches by considering the higher order skew scattering processes.
-We have also shown that similar higher order processes are also important for the AMR when the nonvertex and vertex parts cancel each other.
-We have calculated the AMR in anisotropic systems properly taking into account the anisotropy of the non-equilibrium distribution function.
+We have resolved some discrepancies between the AHE results obtained by using the Keldysh, Kubo, and Boltzmann approaches by considering the higher order skew-scattering processes.
+We have included similar higher order processes in our AMR calculations and shown their importance for the Rashba model in which nonvertex and vertex diagrammatic parts cancel each other.
+We have calculated the AMR in anisotropic systems properly taking into account the anisotropy of the nonequilibrium distribution function.
 These calculations confirm recent findings on the unreliability of common approximate approaches to the Boltzmann equation.